lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 When placing twig walls, notice that on one side there are criss-crossed logs forming an X. This is the wall's soft side and you don't want it external facing.
 When placing twig structure, press R to rotate it.
 If you place something incorrectly you can rotate it using the hammer, but only for a limited time.

 Twig is *very* easy to destroy so at the very least you should upgrade your twig to wood.
 But wood is vulnerable too.
 It can be burnt using a [flame thrower](http://rust.wikia.com/wiki/Flame_Thrower) and hatchets will eventually break it.
-Stone is what you should aim for
+Stone is what you should be aiming for.
+Just make sure you place your walls strong-side out or they can be pick-axed.

 #### Key locks